energy-analytics-project/energy-dashboard/docs/howto.md

-# HowTo Get Started
+# How To Get Started

 ![CAISO Fuel Prices](https://raw.githubusercontent.com/energy-analytics-project/energy-dashboard/master/docs/caiso/caiso-oasis-avg-fuel-prices-and-fuel-prices-breakout.png.png "CAISO Fuel Prices")

-In each section below, I'll give an 'overview' that describes the section, followed by an 'example' with detailed insructions for that section.
+In each section below, I'll give an 'overview' that describes the section, followed by an 'example' with detailed instructions for that section.
 The 'example' section will be based on GNU/Linux (Ubuntu distro).
 If you are using a different operating system, use these sections as a guide not a recipe.
 (Pull Requests are welcome!)